 or

-(c) for an offence that involves breach of a violence restraining order.
+(c) where the arrest is made in an urban area (as defined) for an offence that involves breach of a family violence restraining order or violence restraining order.

 4. On appearance in court

 For every later appearance in court unless you are to be detained in custody for some other offence or reason, bail must be considered afresh whether or not you apply for bail.
 However, this does not apply if you are charged with murder and have been refused bail by a judge of the Supreme Court unless —